smagarwal/s_media_mern_frontend/README.md

 Password: `123`

 OR\
 You can register a new user by signing up.
-You may register using any ficticious details, and then use the registered email id and password to login.\
+You may register using any fictitious details, and then use the registered email id and password to login.\
 Uploading profile pictures has been disabled on publicly accessible website.

 ## Website features